DataBiosphere/toil/docs/developing.rst

 Staging of files into the job store
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~
-Files can be imported into or exported out of the job store prior to running a workflow
+External files can be imported into or exported out of the job store prior to running a workflow
 when the :class:`toil.common.Toil` context manager is used on the leader.
 The context manager
 provides methods :func:`toil.common.Toil.importFile`, and :func:`toil.common.Toil.exportFile` for
 this purpose.
 The destination and source locations of such files are described with URLs passed
 to the two methods.
-A list of the currently supported urls can be found at
+A list of the currently supported URLs can be found at
 :func:`toil.jobStores.abstractJobStore.AbstractJobStore.importFile`.
+To import an external file
+into the job store as a shared file, pass the optional ``sharedFileName`` parameter to that
+method.

-If a workflow fails for any
-reason an imported file acts as any other file in the job store.
-If the workflow was configured such
+If a workflow fails for any reason an imported file acts as any other file in the job store.
+If the
-that it not be cleaned up on a failed run the file will persist in the job store and needs not be
+workflow was configured such that it not be cleaned up on a failed run, the file will persist in the
-re-staged.
-Files can be restaged by calling the relevant methods inside the restart branch of the
-Toil context manager.
+job store and needs not be staged again when the workflow is resumed.

 Example::